 Your business must be prepared before you can change factors.
 You must be able to absorb the cost of changing contractors, and you must be able to find a new factoring company who can meet your business needs.
 When you can feel confident in your factor, then the switch will have been worthwhile.

 One of the most important parts of switching factors is making sure you choose the right company for your new factor.
-Learn how to choose a factor that will be the best fit for your business here:
+Download our free checklist to ensure you follow all the steps necessary to choose the right factor and have a smooth transition here: